Enemy Mine (film): Wolfgang Petersen

 At the same time, Fox changed its upper management and new chairman, Barry Diller, and head of production, Lawrence Gordon, decided to move ahead with a new director.
 The studio had faith in the story and actors involved, and asked Wolfgang Petersen to take over.

 "They made it sound as if they were having a bad dream," said Petersen.
 "I explained that I'm not the kind of director who can jump on a plane and finish someone else's work."

-However Petersen changed his mind when he read the script.
+However, Petersen changed his mind when he read the script.
 "I'm not a fan of Star Wars science fiction," said Petersen.
 "I thought I would hate Enemy Mine, but after reading the script I realized that there was more going on than just a shoot-'em-up in outer space.
 I really was very much impressed with the script but I had too much to do.
 That's when they offered to stop production until I was done with The Neverending Story."

 Petersen did not like any of Loncraine's footage.
 "All the magic was gone," he said.
 "Lou Gossett Jr. looked like a man in a rubber lizard suit and Iceland looked like Iceland.
 You always had a feeling of a human inside something and the feeling of the (foreign) planet was missing."
 He opted to start anew, scouting locations along the African coast.
 Stars Quaid and Gossett remained on during the duration of the film's delays and were paid "holding" money.
 Petersen moved the production from Budapest to Munich and the studio he used for Das Boot.

-Large sets were constructed, including a man-made lake, and Gossett's Drac makeup was redesigned, taking several months on its own.
+Large sets were constructed, including a small lake, and Gossett's Drac makeup was redesigned, taking five months on its own.
 Filming resumed in December 1984 in the Spanish Canary Islands before going on to West Germany.

 "I can't tell you how much it cost to scrap the original," says Petersen.
 "And I don't even want to know.
 All I do know is between $24 million and $25 million was the new budget they gave me and I ended up with that figure."

 The film finished shooting seven months after its delay.
 The film's budget, originally planned at about $17 million rose to $29 million, and ended up costing more than $40 million with marketing costs.